Xon/XenForo2-PostDeleteTimeLimit/upload/src/addons/SV/PostDeleteTimeLimit/_no_upload/README.md

 # PostDeleteTimeLimit

-Permission to limit what posts can be deleted.
+Permission to limit how old a post/thread can be and still be deleted.
 XenForo doesn't handle deleting posts from super-long threads well

 Introduces 1 new permissions: